Meyrueis: Religious presence in the Middle Ages

-On this path in the early 11th century, the barons of Meyrueis erect a small priory of roman style dedicated to St. Peter (c.
-1034?).
+On this path in the early 11th century, the barons of Meyrueis erect a small Roman-style priory dedicated to St Peter (c1034?).
 In 1042, the monks of the Benedictine Abbey of Gellone receive the priory as the gift from Bermont de Sauve and his brother Almérade d'Anduze.
-In 1058, it was the turn of the powerful monastery of St. Victor of Marseilles to settle in the valley with the acquisition of Saint-Martin-des-Ayres (1 km east of the city).
-In the 12th century, the hospital of the Order of St. John of Jerusalem (Knights of Malta today) found an hospital and a church dedicated to St. John.
+In 1058, the powerful monastery of St Victor of Marseilles is established in the valley with the acquisition of Saint-Martin-des-Ayres (1 km east of the city).
+In the 12th century, the hospital of the Order of St John of Jerusalem (Knights of Malta today) found a hospital and a church dedicated to St John.
 Owners of large estates on the Causse Noir, they also create a mill in the city and a house for the commander.

 An independent municipality (13th to 15th century)

-In 1229, the citizens of Meyrueis receive a charter granting broad autonomy to the city: a major (the sendic-majer), assisted by a council of 13 members, governs the city.
+In 1229, the citizens of Meyrueis receive a charter granting broad autonomy to the city: a mayor (the sendic-majer), assisted by a council of 13 members, governs the city.